Gusto-API/api.gusto.dev/docs/guides/Embedded Payroll Onboarding.md

 The bearer token should be specified via the Authorization HTTP header for these requests.

-After creating the company you can now pass any employee information that you already collect using our API.
+After creating the company via `partner_managed_companies` you can pass any employee information that you already collect using our API.
 If you do not already collect this information, you can build a UI in your app so the user can enter this information to pass along to Gusto.
 This information will pre-populate fields in the co-branded Onboarding Form that Gusto provides. **Employee state tax setup does not exist as a public API at this time and must be completed using Gusto’s co-branded Onboarding Form.**

 Using the `company_uuid` from the response of the `partner_managed_companies` endpoint, you can make the following API calls to create and update employee information:

 [Create an employee
 ](https://docs.gusto.com/docs/api/b3A6MTQ3MTExMTQ-create-an-employee)

 You can use this endpoint to create an employee record in Gusto using basic employee information you already collect.
-This includes `first_name`, `middle_initial`, `last_name`, `date_of_birth`, `email` and `ssn`.
-After the employee is created, subsequent calls can be made to update additional information like their `home_address`, `employee_bank_account`, `employee_payment_method`, `jobs`, and `compensations`.
+This includes `first_name`, `middle_initial`, `last_name`, `date_of_birth`, `email` and `ssn`. **After the employee is created**, subsequent calls can be made to update additional information like their `home_address`, `employee_bank_account`, `employee_payment_method`, `jobs`, and `compensations`.

 [Update an employee’s home address ](https://docs.gusto.com/docs/api/b3A6MTE3OTYxOTM-update-an-employee-s-home-address)